Government to extend mortgage guarantee scheme to help first-time buyers

 - You need a deposit of between 5% and 9%

 - When you apply for a mortgage you must apply for it with a lender that is participating in the scheme.
-This includes: Lloyds (opens in new tab), NatWest (opens in new tab), Santander (opens in new tab), HSBC (opens in new tab), Barclays (opens in new tab) and Virgin Money (opens in new tab).
+This includes: Lloyds, NatWest, Santander, HSBC, Barclays and Virgin Money.

 - The government guarantees the portion of the mortgage over 80% (so, with a 95% mortgage, the remaining 15%), which sounds complicated but means if the borrower is unable to pay one month, the government pays that month’s mortgage payment